Contributor Joe White walks us through the apps he used to turn his iPad into a powerhouse for getting work done

 I really like GoodNotes.
 This is the app I use when it comes to making notes using the Apple Pencil.
 In particular, I use GoodNotes for making annotations to PDFs.
 You can import PDFs into GoodNotes effortlessly (and you can export your annotated document to a range of apps and services), but the app also lets users create virtual notebooks for their own handwritten jottings.
 Clever tools, like smart highlighting and shape-drawing, make GoodNotes a cut above some of its competitors.

-I didn’t realize how cumbersome the Calendar and Reminders apps felt until I downloaded Fantastical 2 for iPad.
+I didn’t realize how cumbersome the Calendar and Reminders apps felt until I downloaded Fantastical.
 This app does an amazing job of combining both Calendars and Reminders into one single interface.
 Better still, it uses clever parsing to let users input new events or reminders using natural language.

 This means that in Fantastical, you can type “get milk tomorrow evening,” and the app creates a suitable reminder based on what you’ve written.
 Support for Calendars and Reminders not only means you can create both events and to-do items from the same input field, but Fantastical also displays your events and reminders alongside one another.
 By reducing two apps into one, Fantastical has boosted my productivity and made it easier to manage my personal and professional life using the iPad.